-From the architect.
+Text description provided by the architects.
 The +Energy House lies down as a flat structure on the sloping site and forms at the upper floor a platform that connects inside and outside together and offers a magnificent view of the countryside.
 The formal language acts independently and confidently.
 Simultaneously, the two-storey construction comunicates with the surroundings of the street (building line, roof shape, eaves height).

 The house was created as a mixed construction: concrete construction on the ground floor, solid wood construction upstairs.
 The construction with dowelled laminated timber elements could be entirely built without glues (clients request: pollution-free construction, ecological building materials).
 The surfaces remain aware undisguised.